Krásná Hora nad Vltavou: Transport

 There are no railways or major roads passing through the municipality.

 Sights

-The landmarks of Krásná Hora nad Vltavou are the town hall and Church of Saint Nicholas.
+The main landmarks of Krásná Hora nad Vltavou are the town hall and Church of Saint Nicholas.
 The church was first documented in 1350.
 The original Gothic church collapsed in 1839 and was replaced by a new one, built in 1850–1855.

 In the village of Plešiště is a building called Holanova Turyně.
 It was a medieval fortress, which was rebuilt in the Baroque style and then further modified in the 19th century.
 It is a cultural monument.